-Marine ornamental fish Small fish in families commonly used in marine aquaria, including Chaetodontidae, Labridae, Zanclidae, Acanthuridae, Serranidae, Pseudochromidae, Pomacentridae, etc. Materials Offloading Facility (MOF) The service port and transit point of equipment and materials used during the construction and operation phase of the Project.
+Marine ornamental fish Small fish in families commonly used in marine aquaria, including Chaetodontidae, Labridae, Zanclidae, Acanthuridae, Serranidae, Pseudochromidae, Pomacentridae, etc. Materials The service port and transit point of equipment and materials used Offloading Facility (MOF) during the construction and operation phase of the Project.
 Mesopelagic The part of the pelagic zone that extends from a depth of 200 to 1,000 below the sea's surface.
 Metocean The combined study of meteorology and oceanography.
 Microalgae Microscopic single-celled algae in fresh, brackish (estuarine) and mar waters.
 Pelagic species comprise phytoplankton, while those on sediments are benthic microalgae.
 Mitigate The implementation of practical measures to reduce adverse impacts enhance beneficial impacts of an action.
 Mitigation measure A feature, procedure or other action that the Project commits to implement to avoid or reduce the magnitude of an adverse impact, or enhance the magnitude of a positive impact.
 Monoethylene glycol (MEG) A colourless, virtually odourless and slightly viscous liquid used to inhibit the formation of hydrates or condensate by altering the freezin point of the water found in raw natural gas.
-Multipurpose Dock (MPD) Marine structure comprising the MOF, the Subsea Construction Area (SSCA) and Marine Service Facility (MSF).
+Multipurpose Dock Marine structure comprising the MOF, the Subsea Construction Area (MPD) (SSCA) and Marine Service Facility (MSF).
 Nautical mile A measurement of distance at sea equal to 1,852m.
-Near Shore environment The waters westward of Mozambique's Maritime Baseline.
-Near Shore Project The proposed marine infrastructure within Palma Bay necessary for construction, operation and maintenance of the Project.
+Near Shore The waters westward of Mozambique's Maritime Baseline. environment Near Shore Project The proposed marine infrastructure within Palma Bay necessary for construction, operation and maintenance of the Project.
 This includes logistic, support and export facilities (eg shipping channels, MOF and LNG Export Jetty).
 No-go alternative The no-go alternative is the option of not undertaking the proposed activity or any of its alternatives.
-This alternative also provides the baseline against which the impacts of other alternatives should be Offshore environment The area beyond Mozambique's Maritime Baseline.
-Offshore Project The proposed offshore production wells and the infrastructure necess components to develop the gas reserves.
-This includes the offshore pipeline system that will convey natural gas from the offshore production field to the onshore facilities.
-Offshore Project Footprint Area The areas in the offshore and near shore environment that may reasonably be expected to be physically touched by Project infrastructure, across all phases.
+This alternative also provides the baseline against which the impacts of other alternatives should be 241 compared.
+Offshore The area beyond Mozambique's Maritime Baseline. environment Offshore Project The proposed offshore production wells and the infrastructure necess components to develop the gas reserves.
+This includes the offshore pipeline syste that will convey natural gas from the offshore production field to the onshore facilities.
+Offshore Project The areas in the offshore and near shore environment that may Footprint Area reasonably be expected to be physically touched by Project - infrastructure, across all phases.
 Oligotrophic Low nutrient conditions.
-Onshore environment The terrestrial environment.
-Onshore Project The proposed onshore LNG facilities and supporting infrastructure (e worker accommodation facilities, construction areas, access roads and airstrip).
+Onshore The terrestrial environment. environment Onshore Project The proposed onshore LNG facilities and supporting infrastructure (e worker accommodation facilities, construction areas, access roads and airstrip).
 Onshore Project The area onshore that may reasonably be expected to be physically Footprint Area touched by Project infrastructure, across all phases.
 Operational phase The period of the Project's life when gas will be extracted, processed a exported.
 Oxygen scavengers Used to reduce the oxygen content in air or water to slow the process corrosion.
 Particulate matter Fine particles of solid matter.
 Pelagic The part of the water column in the open sea that is not closely associated with the seabed.
-Pelagic zone Water body in oceans, seas or lakes that is not close to the bottom or
+Pelagic zone Water body in oceans, seas or lakes that is not close to the bottom or shore, ie the water column extending from the surface to near the sea